-The package that Adam sends his brother—which presumably contains something other than what’s left of the money from “5G”, otherwise Adam wouldn’t have so much cash on hand when he slips the noose around his neck, is like the gun that Anton Chekov spoke of so memorably—if it shows up in act one, the writer’s doing something wrong if the trigger isn’t pulled in act three.
-Pete’s acquisition of the package is close enough for government work where Chekov’s maxim is concerned—it doesn’t give us a climax, but it does end the episode with the series’ most significant cliffhanger yet.
+The package that Adam sends his brother—which presumably contains something other than what’s left of the money from “5G,” otherwise Adam wouldn’t have so much cash on hand when he slips the noose around his neck—is like the gun that Anton Chekov spoke of so memorably: If it shows up in act one, the writer’s doing something wrong if the trigger isn't pulled in act three.
+Pete’s acquisition of the package is close enough for government work where Chekov’s maxim is concerned: It doesn’t give us a climax, but it does end the episode with the series’s most significant cliffhanger yet.
 Pete has the gun in his hand—now, the question is how much damage he can do with it.

 For the most part, I’ve shied away from specific prognostication in these recaps, but it’s hard to resist where the next two episodes of Mad Men are concerned.
 Next week’s will reveal a lot about what we can expect from the series in future seasons: On The Sopranos, where Matthew Weiner earned his stripes, the season’s most eventful episode was always the penultimate one, while the finale was usually something of a coda that reflected on the season’s preceding twelve installments.
 Given that the title of next week’s show is “Kennedy vs. Nixon”, the pattern seems likely to hold.
 If it is the season’s climactic episode, then one of two things will happen: Don will succumb to blackmail and appoint Pete as Sterling Cooper’s head of account services, or Bert Cooper will learn that Don Draper came into this world as Richard Whitman.